QQrex/stocks-analysis/README.md

 ![if statment for ticker volumes, start and end price](https://user-images.githubusercontent.com/96326293/148663517-c0aa0957-2113-40c3-8af4-c985841cfb7b.PNG)
 >Line 64 to 68 - If statement for cell value (i,1) is equal to ticker then we would add cell value (i,8) to our running ticker's tickerVolume
 >
->Line 70 to 74 - If statement for if cell value (i-1,1) is equal to ticker and if cell value (i,1) is equal to ticker then cell value (i,6) is starting price
+>Line 70 to 74 - If statement for if cell value (i-1,1) is not equal to ticker and if cell value (i,1) is equal to ticker then cell value (i,6) is starting price
 >
->>we use (i-1,1) because the ticker dataset is sorted by ticker and date.
+>>We use (i-1,1) because the ticker dataset is sorted by ticker and date.
 If the row value before does not match ticker then the current row value must be starting price
 >
->Line 76 to 81, If statement for if cell value (i+1,1) is equal to ticker and if cell value (i,1) is equal to ticker then cell value (i,6) is ending price
+>Line 76 to 81, If statement for if cell value (i+1,1) is not equal to ticker and if cell value (i,1) is equal to ticker then cell value (i,6) is ending price
 >
->>same logic for when we did starting price but we are looking at (i+1,1) to verify ticker's ending price
+>>Same logic for when we did starting price but we are looking at (i+1,1) to verify ticker's ending price
 >
->Line 82 - For loop to move to next i to run if statements again
+>Line 82 - For loop to move to next i, in this case next row, and run if statements again

-Since we have the output data for the ticker from our first loop, we need to output the data before moving on to the next Index.
+At this point in our subroutine, our nested loop (loop i) has run through all the rows and compiled tickerVolumes, tickerStartingPrice and tickerEndingpprices for the current ticker in the tickers(index) array.
+Before we move to the next ticker in our tickers index loop, we need to output the data into our table for Steve.

 ![Output data in worksheet](https://user-images.githubusercontent.com/96326293/148667699-f5704f12-651b-490f-9ae2-5e1eee6c795e.PNG)
 >Line 84 - Declaring our output data will go into worksheet "All Stocks Analysis"